-The Top 13 Beginner Horse Riding Mistakes
+Beginner Horse Riding Mistakes To Avoid

-Young girl is enjoying a horse riding
+girl riding a horse

 Horse Riding Mistakes You Should Avoid: